 The power of currents and rip tides are essential lessons to learn.
 It’s also important to share basic pool safety tips about diving in (or not diving in, to be more specific).

-More tips are below, shared by Sue Mackie, Executive Director of United States Swim School Association.
+These tips come from Sue Mackie, Executive Director of United States Swim School Association.

-5. Take time to familiarize your children with the pool, such as where the shallow and deep ends are, where stairs to get in and out are located, where they can and cannot swim.
+Go to the hotel pool or community pool with them.
+Show them where the shallow and deep ends are, where the stairs to get in and out are located, and tell them where they can and cannot swim.

-7. Before allowing children to wade into the ocean, explain to them that they need to constantly be watching for waves that could knock them over and other potential dangers.
+Before you allow your children to wade into the ocean, explain to them that while it’s fun to play in the waves, they need to constantly be watching for waves that could knock them over.
 Parents should constantly be on the lookout as well.

-8. If cousins and relatives are swimming together, gather the adults of your extended family and create an agreed upon set of pool rules before the kids are allowed into the water.
-It is also important for the adults of the group to meet and discuss each child’s skill level prior to allowing the kids into the water so everyone has the same expectations of what is normal or an emergency.
+If cousins and relatives are swimming together, gather the adults of your extended family and create an agreed upon set of pool rules before the kids are allowed into the water.
+It is also important for the adults of the group to meet and discuss each child’s skill level before kids go into the water.
+That way, everyone will have the same expectations of what is normal or an emergency.

 To find a USSSA affiliated swim school near you, or for details on becoming a member of the nation’s leading swim school organization visit: United States Swim School Association.

 Read these related articles for more tips on water safety.